UBC-Geography/computing-resources/development-environments/conda-getting-started.md

 Index (PyPI).
 Consider installing packages that you think would be useful in all of your projects.

-Now that we've setup our basic JupyterLab environment, we can clone the environment to start working on a new project, where we'll install packages that are specific to that project.
-First, we'll shutdown our JupyterLab and return to our original terminal.
-Then we'll run the following commands to deactivate our `jupyter` environment and clone it to create a new environment named `geog`
+Now that we have setup our basic JupyterLab environment, we can clone the environment to start working on a new project, where we will install packages that are specific to that project.
+First, we will shutdown our JupyterLab and return to our original terminal.
+Then we will run the following commands to deactivate our `jupyter` environment and clone it to create a new environment named `geog`

 ```bash
 (jupyter) $ conda deactivate